orlantquijada/wingz/README.md

 1. **CTEs for pickup/dropoff events** — First two CTEs pull out the timestamps for pickup and dropoff events separately.

 2. **Trip durations CTE** — Joins rides with their events to calculate how long each trip took.
-The `INNER JOIN` naturally filters out rides that don't have both events.
+The `INNER JOIN` to filter out rides that don't have both events.

 3. **Final aggregation** — Filters for trips over an hour, groups by month and driver, and formats the output.
 The driver name is formatted as "FirstName L" using `CONCAT` and `LEFT`.